 (Patrick, laughing – by Charlie Mackesy)

-Looking back over 32 years in ministry, to this point, if I ask myself, “Where did we see the greatest numerical growth, the greatest organisational expansion, the most plants and the greatest success?”
+Looking back over my 33 years in church-based ministry, if I ask myself, “Where did we see the greatest numerical growth, the greatest organisational expansion, the most plants and the greatest success?”
 I would give you one answer.

 If I ask myself “Where was I the most patient, the most self-controlled; where I did I show the greatest love and understanding?” then I would give you a quite different answer.